Bar Convent: Chapel

 The Chapel block is two storeys tall and has two attics.
 It has a 5-bay front end that is masked by extensions housing the Lady Chapel and a staircase.
 The ground floor has two windows containing 4 round-headed Gothic lights, while the first floor has three windows with central pivoted lights.

 The Chapel's interior houses a stone staircase with square iron balusters that leads up to the Chapel on the first floor.
 The Chapel itself contains a domed sanctuary, a nave with three bays and a north and south transept.
 The sanctuary is a domed rotunda with eight detached and fluted columns and a frieze depicting features such as vine leaves, urns and posies.
 The Dome itself has eight bays, each of which features garlands of various fruits and foliage and is topped by a painted glass lantern.

 The South transept leads into the Lady Chapel which is lit by a small dome and cupola.
 Beneath the North transept is a square space which may once have served as a Priest hole.
 The altar dates from 1969 but uses scrolled legs featuring winged cherub heads from the 18th-century original.
 Behind the altar is a 20th-century reredos which is topped by 18th-century carved figures of Saint Jerome, Saint Ambrose, Saint Augustine and Saint Gregory which support a Spanish Ivory crucifix.

 Present day

 The Bar Convent is England's oldest living convent, still home to a resident community of sisters (who belong to the Congregation of Jesus).
-The Grade I listed buildings were widely renovated in 2015 and now house a museum exploring the history of the convent and the community, as well as a café, meetings rooms and a guest house.
+The Grade I listed buildings were widely renovated in 2015 and now house a museum exploring the history of the convent and the community, as well as a café, meeting rooms and a guest house.